 Display matters a lot as it’s the first thing you’ll always set your eyes on when you look at your watch.
+It is a very important consideration when buying a smartwatch.
 The display types vary from LCD (Liquid-Crystal Display) to OLED (Organic Light Emitting Diode) to AMOLED (Active-Matrix Organic Light Emitting Diode).

-OLED screens can display single-color, multi-color, or full-color while AMOLED is only a full-color screen.
+Premium models like the Apple Watch Series and the Samsung Galaxy Watch offer OLED screens with single-color, multi-color, or full-color display or AMOLED screens with full-color display.
 They produce rich colors with high contrasts and operate without a backlight.
 This makes them consume less power than LCD screens.

 Newer and more sophisticated watches are designed with fortified glasses like the Corning Gorilla Glass that can handle wear and tear and is dust and scratch resistant.